scipopt/scip/src/sassy/README.md

 # the sassy preprocessor for symmetry detection
 The sassy preprocessor is designed to shrink large, sparse graphs.
-Before giving a graph to an off-the-shelf symmetry detection solver (such as [bliss](http://www.tcs.hut.fi/Software/bliss/), [dejavu](https://www.mathematik.tu-darmstadt.de/dejavu), [nauty](https://pallini.di.uniroma1.it/), [saucy](http://vlsicad.eecs.umich.edu/BK/SAUCY/), [Traces](https://pallini.di.uniroma1.it/)), the graph is instead first handed to the preprocessor.
+Before giving a graph to an off-the-shelf symmetry detection solver (such as [bliss](https://users.aalto.fi/~tjunttil/bliss/index.html), [dejavu](https://www.mathematik.tu-darmstadt.de/dejavu), [nauty](https://pallini.di.uniroma1.it/), [saucy](http://vlsicad.eecs.umich.edu/BK/SAUCY/), [Traces](https://pallini.di.uniroma1.it/)), the graph is instead first handed to the preprocessor.
 The preprocessor shrinks the graph, in turn hopefully speeding up the subsequent solver.

 Some technicalities apply, though: a hook for symmetries must be given to sassy (a `sassy_hook`), and symmetries of the reduced graph must be translated back to the original graph.
-The preprocessor does the reverse translation by providing a special hook that is in turn given to the backend solver (see the examples below).
+The preprocessor can do the reverse translation automatically, by providing a special hook that is in turn given to the backend solver (see the examples below).
 The graph format used by the preprocessor is described below as well.

-At this point, the preprocessor comes in the form of a header-only library and uses some features of C++17.
+The preprocessor comes in the form of a C++ header-only library and uses some features of C++17.
 To achieve good performance the library should be compiled with an adequate optimization level enabled (we use `-O3` for benchmarks), as well as assertions disabled (i.e., by using the flag `NDEBUG`).

 ## The graphs
 We provide an interface for the construction of vertex-colored graphs in the class `static_graph`.
 The graph must first be initialized (either using the respective constructor or using `initialize_graph`).
 For the initialization, the final number of vertices and edges must be given.
 The number of vertices and edges can not be changed.
 Then, using `add_vertex` and `add_edge`, the precise number of defined vertices and edges must be added.
 The `add_vertex(color, deg)` function requests a color and a degree.
 Both can not be changed later (unless the internal graph is changed manually).
 Note that the function always returns the numbers `0..n-1`, in order, as the indices of the vertices.
 The `add_edge(v1, v2)` function adds an undirected edge from v1 to v2.
 It is always required that v1 < v2 holds, to prevent the accidental addition of hyper-edges.
 An example creating a path of length 3 is given below.